- The Club

 The club is based at the Old Pauline Club’s sports ground near to Thames Ditton Station (20 minutes from Clapham Junction).
 The club boasts the best pitches in the Leagues, regularly hosting cup competition finals.
 Unfortunately the team’s inability to take penalties mean that for another year there won’t be an OP team to contest them as the club has exited every cup competition on penalties.

 There is a real club feel with players regularly playing in different teams as required and seamless integration between the squads when both at home.
 This lays the foundations for what is the highlight of the clubs calendar which is a tour to a footballing hot spot on the European mainland.
-2020 will be no different with a four day trip to Croatia already planned.
 Nick Troen usually draws the short straw and selflessly heads out a few days with a select group to make sure the touring party can visit the premium locations during their time.
 This is open to all members of the club along with anyone who wants to get involved.
 For some of the tourists, it is their annual game for the club.

 Each year during the first weekend of the February half term, two St Paul’s School squads make the journey to Thames Ditton to play against the club.
 In what is usually a tightly contested affair results have ebbed and flowed over the years, as the club try to use their experience to nullify the fact the pupils play football every day.